dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 If you are solving a problem within a special scenario (instant delivery), you may want to (explicitly) show the additional requirements of this scenario hence existing work fails to meet.

+Motivation can be related to the design space, why our problem is different from those have been solved with existing solutions.

 Note that motivation should be independent of our design.

 ## Challenges